 This example models the detection process of an interfered pulsed signal using a typical linear FM radar system.

-The following assumptions are made for the purpose of this example: the System 8 radar is required to meet a probability of detection (PD) of 80%, the target is a non-fluctuating Swerling I model with radar cross- section (RCS) of 2.2 m2 at 200 nautical miles (NM), and the probability of false alarm (PFA) is 1 × 10-6.
+The following assumptions are made for the purpose of this example: the radar is required to meet a probability of detection (PD) of 80%, the target is a non-fluctuating model with radar cross- section (RCS) of 2.2 m2 at 200 nautical miles (NM), and the probability of false alarm (PFA) is 1 × 10-6.

-For e ג and R expressed in the same unit; e.g., m, and σ (RCS) in m2, and Pt and KT0B in the same unit; e.g., dBW, Table A1-3 shows the derivation of the single-pulse (LP) received SNR , based on the free-space equation below; see Recommendation ITU-R P.525 section 3 ‘The free-space basic transmission loss for a radar system’:

-SNR=PtG2λ2σ(4π)3kT0BFLR4

-The above assumptions are not strictly linked to this example System 8 and some applications may have other performances, sometimes even more stringent.

 A simplified block diagram of the radar model is shown in Figure 1.

 Figure 1